PedroFnseca/rest-api-C/README.md

 My primary goal was to gain a deeper understanding of how APIs function under the hood and how they communicate with the underlying operating system.
 The C language is exceptionally suited for this purpose due to its low-level nature and direct interaction with hardware and system resources.

+## Postgres Database
+In this project, I'm using a Postgres database to store user information.
+The database is hosted on cloud in the [supabase](https://supabase.com/), and the server communicates with it using the [libpq](https://www.postgresql.org/docs/9.1/libpq.html) library.

 ## How to Run the Server

 ### Prerequisites: